AndroidPillars/SQL/README.md

 ## WHERE

-- The WHERE Statement allows us to specify conditions on columns for the rows to be returned.
+- WHERE Statement allows us to specify conditions on columns for the rows to be returned.
 - The Conditions are used to filter the rows returned from the SELECT Statement.

 __Example__